silviamaggi/smd-com/_posts/2020-06-19-design-digested-black-women-in-ux.md

 ---
 author: silvia
 title: Design, Digested 4.
 Black Women In UX, How To Foster Creativity And An Unimpressed Bowie
-categories: [design-digested, Creativity, Inclusion, UX]
+categories: design-digested
 tags:
   - design digested
+  - creativity
   - facial recognition
-  - creativity
-  - diversity
-  - culture
+  - UX
 description: Design inspiration series.
 Black women in UX, how to foster creativity, and the time David Bowie scolded MTV.
 excerpt: Design inspiration series.
 Black women in UX, how to foster creativity, and the time David Bowie scolded MTV.
 featured-image: design-digested-4.jpg